• Skip to primary navigation

 • 1 teaspoon salt

-• In a large pot, add enough water to cover the potatoes and bring to boil over high heat.
+• Add enough water to cover the potatoes in a large pot, and boil over high heat while you scrub them.

 • Scrub about 3 pounds of potatoes.
-I always use Russet, but others should do.
-A medum large Russet is about 8 oz.
+I always use Russet, but Yukon Gold will work well, too.
+A medium Russet is 7-8 oz.
 Poke each potato a few times with a fork.
 This will help them not break apart in the pot.
-They may still split some but not as bad.
+They may still split some, but not as severely.

 scrubing potatoes under running water